TechMecca/ThreadJect/README.md

 For issues and questions:
 1. Check existing GitHub issues
 2. Create a new issue with detailed description
-3. Include error messages and system information
+3. Include error messages, system information, and target process architecture

 ---

 **Note**: Always test in controlled environments and ensure you comply with all applicable laws and terms of service.
+Make sure DLL architecture matches the target process architecture (x86 DLLs for 32-bit processes, x64 DLLs for 64-bit processes).